 The University of Delaware boasts the only insect ecology and conservation undergraduate major in the nation!
 UD has the only department that couples insect and wildlife ecology and conservation providing a holistic program that provides our graduates with a more diverse set of professional skills and career options.
 We have a small and dedicated faculty that work closely with our students on a regular basis through undergraduate research, study abroad trips, in-class field trips, and local research opportunities.

-Graduates are prepared to enter the workforce as pest control operators or agricultural entomologists working in the areas of integrated pest management, biological control, urban entomology, forensic entomology, or environmental educators.
-Students that wish to strengthen their skills pursue graduate education in entomology in fields such as insect ecology, insect conservation, or insect taxonomy.
+Our graduates are prepared to enter the workforce with a holistic ecosystem level view of our precious landscape.
+UD prepares students important jobs such as field biologists, pest control operators or agricultural entomologists working towards sustainable solutions in the areas of integrated pest management, biological control, urban entomology, forensic entomology, pollination ecology, insect conservation or environmental education — just to name a few.
+Many of our students pursue graduate education in entomology in fields like insect ecology, insect conservation or insect taxonomy.

 Integrated pest management.
 Biological control.
 Pesticide research.
 Forensic entomology.
 Environmental consulting.
 Nature education.
-These careers and more are shared by hundreds of entomology alumni.
-While some students enter the workforce right after college, others choose to further their education in graduate school, studying subjects like pest management, insect ecology, and genetics.
-Whatever your goal, you will be encouraged to participate in our job-search workshops and career days, seek an internship, develop your communication skills, and learn to network with prospective employers.
-This, in addition to doing well academically, will greatly enhance your post-graduate opportunities.
+Habitat restoration.
+These careers and more are shared by hundreds of our alumni.
+While some students enter the workforce right after college, others further their education in graduate school, studying subjects like pest management, insect ecology, and genetics.
+Whatever your goal, we host job search workshops and career days as you pursue internships, develop your communication skills and network with prospective employers.
+This, in addition to doing well academically, greatly multiplies your post-graduate opportunities.